JeffCave/barcode-epub/www/script/widgets/readme.md

 we create are placed (to distinguish them from the back-end stuff).

-In order to create a reactive application, this collection of Widgets are made using Web Components are built using
+In order to create a reactive application, this collection of Widgets are made using
 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-Web Components are a W3C standard built into the browser to all allow for the creastion of custom HTML elements.
+Web Components are a W3C standard built into the browser to all allow for the creation of custom HTML elements.

 These widgets have been taken from the project [MISS](https://gitlab.com/jefferey-cave/miss) and were built for that project.
 By convention, these widgets have been